egXcoder/Study-Repository/database/parts/whymvcc.md

 - No deadlocks for read-only queries (writes can still conflict).
 - Supports consistent snapshots for reporting and long-running queries.

+### Q: what are the locks done in mvcc model?
+- [1] Update a row do Exclusive Lock which prevent other updates/deletes but reading is fine
+- [2] Explicit Shared Lock `SELECT ...
+FOR SHARE` .. prevent others writting to row but can read with no issue
+- [3] Explicit Exclusive Lock `SELECT ...
+FOR Update` .. prevent any read or write to row till it finish

+Tip: typical exclusive lock on this model is to prevent two updating same row in same time.. but reading is okay

+Tip: select for update .. can hurt the performance greatly. its transaction must be very short. because as long as transaction still open. if we are doing select * it will block. it feels almost like table is locked.

+### Q: How to Avoid Deadlocks?
+- Always lock rows in a consistent order (e.g., always by ascending ID).
+- Keep transactions short — the longer they run, the higher the chance of overlap.
+- Avoid unnecessary SELECT … FOR UPDATE unless you truly need it.

 ### Q: Why Transactions shouldn't be long?
-- Higher chances of conflicts:

 - Deadlocks if multiple long transactions touch overlapping rows.

-- MVCC cleanup issues (Vacuum / Purge Thread)
+- if you used `select for update` in a long transaction that will damage the performance.because as long as transaction still open. if we are doing select * it will block. it feels almost like table is locked.

 - Long transactions prevent cleanup because: The database must preserve the old row versions for any transaction that started before the long transaction. which reduce functionality of vacuum (postgres) / Purge Thread in mysql

 - Undo log in mysql is filled with old record versions till its committed

 - Recovery is slower
     - database has to replay or roll back all uncommitted changes.